VRCWizard/TTS-Voice-Wizard-Docs/docs/MediaIntegration/CustomizationVariables.md

 - The interval that text outputs on it can not be less than 1500 ms (1.5 seconds)

 ### Output Continuously (On Update Interval)
-- Have text stay output indefinitly by output it continuously
+- Have text stay indefinitly by outputting it continuously
 - Text stays above head "forever"

 ### Stop Output While Paused